thriveweb/see-civil/content/see-civil/infrustructure-projects/gold-coast-airport-ground-transport-infrastructure.md

   https://ucarecdn.com/9e874221-6840-4e23-ae38-eb70a77ef222/-/preview/-/enhance/50/
 specs: |-
   * Location - Coolangatta, QLD
+  * Completion Date -
   * Value - $10 Million
   * Client - Gold Coast Airport Corporation
-date: 2019-02-28T03:58:56.718Z
+date: 2019-03-01T03:58:56.718Z
 projectstatus: completed
 content: >-
-  The ground transport infrastructure (GTI) project at the Gold Coast Airport involves the diversion and filling of existing stormwater features to accommodate future construction.
-When complete, the GTI project will allow for roads, taxi ranks and bus parking areas to be constructed at the airport.
+  The Ground Transport Infrastructure (GTI) project undertaken at the Gold Coast Airport involved upgrades to existing and construction of new roads, taxi ranks, bus parking and car parking areas.
+A key scope of the works was permanently diverting, then backfilling a significant drainage area to facilitate future airport upgrades including the construction of a new hotel.

-  As principal contractor, SEE Civil is responsible for the overall Environmental, Traffic and Health and Safety Management requirements of the site.
+  As Principal Contractor, SEE Civil was responsible for the overall environmental, safety and traffic management for the site.

+  SEE Civil has delivered many projects at the Gold Coast Airport, become a trusted contractor for the Gold Coast Airport Corporation.
+This was evidenced on the GTI project when SEE Civil assisted with progressive desing development of works packages following initial award.
+The SEE Civil team also developed construction methods that addressed acid sulfate soil and PFAS soil issues as well as delivering time and cost efficiencies for the project.
 videoSection:
   title: ''
+  video: '307147056'
 accordion:
   - title: 'Scope of works '
     content: >-